Note: The below is part of a longer work in progress. Comments and corrections are greatly appreciated.

 I had the pleasure of attending the meeting, which was held in the ornate NAS building on Constitution Avenue in Washington, DC.
 There were about 20 presenters talking about various aspects of the scientific and political considerations associated with the decision to form BEIR VIII.
 Several of the presenters had performed experimental research under the currently moribund Department of Energy’s Low Dose radiation research program.

 That intriguing program was using modern genetics techniques to learn a great deal about the dynamic nature of DNA in organisms and about the ways that living tissues isolate and repair recurring damage that comes as a result of metabolic processes, heat, chemicals and ionizing radiation.
-It was defunded gradually beginning in 2009 and completely by 2011, with the money making its way to solar and wind energy research as the Office of Science shifted its priorities under a flat top line budget.
+It was defunded gradually beginning in 2009 and completely by 2011, with the money making its way to biofuels energy research as the Office of Science shifted its priorities under a flat top line budget.

 The agenda allocated a considerable amount of time for public comments.
 There were a couple of members of the audience interested in the science falsifying the “no safe dose” model who took advantage of the opportunities to speak, but so did a number of professional antinuclear activists from Maryland, Ohio, New York and Tennessee.

 An epic struggle with important health, safety, cost and energy abundance implications is shaping up with regard to the way that the officially sanctioned science and regulatory bodies treat the risks and benefits associated with using ionizing radiation at low doses and dose rates for medical uses, industrial uses and power production.

 We must make sure that this battle for science, hearts and minds is not as asymmetrical as the one fought in the period between 1954-1964.
 One skirmish in the battle worth winning will be to encourage the passage of the Low Dose Radiation Research Act and the annual appropriations that will enable it to function long into the future.